 Dallas ALR Hearing

-The loss of a driving license is a serious issue and can have strong negative repercussions on your life.
-Every effort will be made by our Dallas DWI attorneys to prevent your license from being suspended.
-Our initial aim will be to have the charged thrown out, but if this is not possible we will aim to make the charges and consequences as less damaging as possible.
-Please contact one of our Dallas DWI lawyers for more information.
+The loss of a drivers license is a serious issue and can have negative repercussions on your life.
+Every effort will be made by our Dallas DWI attorney to prevent your license from being suspended.
+Our initial aim will be to have the charges dropped.
+If this is not possible, however, we will aim to minimize the consequences as much as possible.
+Please contact Mr. Bishop, our Dallas DWI lawyer, for more information.

-Once served with notice of suspension, it is imperative that you request an ALR hearing within 15 days of your request, or you will automatically lose your drivers license 40 days after your arrest.
-Please contact us immediately after your arrest and we can arrange for the ALR hearing.
+Once served with notice of suspension, it is imperative that you request an ALR hearing within 15 days.
+If you fail to do so, your license will be suspended 40 days after notice was served.
+Please contact us immediately after your arrest and we can request the ALR hearing.

 An ALR hearing is an administrative hearing in which it will be decided whether or not your drivers license will be suspended.
-It is usually held prior to your criminal trial, and up to four months after your arrest.
 This is a civil hearing that is separate from your criminal DWI court case.
-An ALR hearing can be a stressful and confusing hearing, and if you don’t know how to defend yourself you can guarantee you will lose your license.
-Why defend yourself, when you can have a Dallas DWI professional.
+It is important to have an attorney represent you at the hearing who is familiar with the ALR process and knows what issues to address.

-By using a Dallas DWI lawyer, we have the experience and expertise to fight your license suspension.
-However, in the event your license is suspended, we can still get you an occupation license.
-You will not have to miss school, work, or church activities with the occupation license, and will be able to drive 12 hours a day and up to 60 hours a week.
+We have the experience and expertise to fight your license suspension.
+However, in the event your license is suspended, we can still get you an occupational drivers license (ODL).
+You will not have to miss school, work, or church activities with the ODL and will normally be able to drive up to 12 hours a day and up to 60 hours a week.
 If you are located in Fort Worth, get in touch with our Fort Worth DWI attorney location for a free consultation.

-A Dallas DWI lawyer will help you file for an occupation license.
-Obtaining an occupational license requires the following: (a) Original SR-22 certificate of insurance, (b) $10 fee for a 1 year occupational license, (c) $125 ALR restatement fee (if required), and (d) occupational license application form.
+A Dallas DWI lawyer will help you file for an occupational drivers license.
+Obtaining an occupational license requires the following: (a) Original SR-22 certificate of insurance, (b) $10 fee for a 1 year occupational license, (c) $125 ALR restatement fee (if required), and (d) a Petition for Occupational Drivers License.

-In order to obtain the Occupational License, an SR-22 is a certificate of insurance document is required.
-An SR-22 certificate of insurance is a document issued by your insurance company to prove that you hold liability insurance.
-This form proves to the DMV that you have been given limited liability insurance.
+An SR-22 is a rider policy that does not replace your current automobile insurance.
+It is required in order to have an ODL granted by the Judge and issued by Texas DPs.
+IThis form proves to the DMV that you have been given limited liability insurance.
 This form also requires that the insurance company contact the Texas DMV if the policy is cancelled, terminated, or is lapsed.
 Probation is sometimes also required.